matmi8/Zernike2D/README.md

 ## Zernike 2D descriptors
 If you followed the previous step you have files `1a1u_A.dms`, `1a1u_A.csv` and `1a1u_C.dms`, `1a1u_C.csv` in the `tutorial` folder.
 The same files are in the `input_path` folder.

-The script `compute_zernike2d_from_patch.py` computes Zernike invariants.
+The script `get_zernike2d_invariants.py` computes Zernike invariants on a 6Å patch centered at the point with index 0 in the `.csv` file.
 In particular it takes as input:
 - the name of the `.csv` file (e.g., `1a1u_A.csv`)
 - the input path of the `.csv` file
 - the output path